-DNOs are responsible for allocating Meter Point Registration Numbers (MPRNs), which are the unique identifiers for individual supply points and correspond to respective regions.
+DNOs manage distribution networks from 240V to 400 kV through underground and overhead power lines, this covers commercial, industrial and residential properties.
+They’re also responsible for allocating Meter Point Registration Numbers (MPRNs), the unique identifiers for individual supply points that correspond to respective regions.
 Their systems connect directly to the central database of electricity supply points.

 3. Scottish and Southern Energy